nuxeo-sandbox/nuxeo-s3-utils/README.md

 This is a moving project (no API maintenance, no deprecation process, etc.) If any of these solutions are found to be useful for the Nuxeo Platform in general, they will be integrated directly into platform, not maintained here.

 ## About Nuxeo
-Nuxeo Platform is an open source Content Services platform, written in Java.
+Nuxeo Platform is an open source Content Services platform, written in Java and provided by Hyland.
 Data can be stored in both SQL & NoSQL databases.

 The development of the Nuxeo Platform is mostly done by Nuxeo employees with an open development model.